 Doctors and patients alike (in other words, all of us) will very soon have at disposal a new powerful and simple to use, ORPALIS-style handy tool, the ORPALIS DICOM Viewer.

-For now, a new specialized plugin for our GdPicture.NET toolkit suite, the DICOM Image Reader plugin was just released and is available for developers.
+For now, a new specialized feature for our GdPicture.NET toolkit suite, the DICOM Image Reader plugin was just released and is available for developers.

 But let us tell you in a nutshell what this is all about.